akuklev/akuklev/synthetic-types.md

 This extensions do not spoil closedness and finiteness as long as all parameters are also given by enumerations.

-Hardware-defined primitive data types such as `int32` and `float64` are enumeration types in disguise, because they can be modelled by finite sequences of bits.

 § Constructors with parameters